 When livestock are allowed to graze freely they select different plants, and even different parts of the plant, to nibble or browse.
 Over time, this selective eating by the animals creates a varied structure within the plants and the habitat.
-It is this variety to the plants and structure that creates lots of different suitable conditions for a wide range of insects, birds, reptiles, mammals and plants to exist.
+It is this that helps create the right conditions for a wide range of insects, birds, reptiles, mammals and plants to exist.

 What are the alternatives?

-Without being able to graze mowing or burning the plants would be the only other options.
-Both of these techniques create very rapid habitat change and leave behind a uniform structure.
-Mechanical methods can not replicate the unique conditions that grazing animals create because they pick and choose what they eat throughout the year.
+Without being able to graze, the only options would be mowing or burning.
+Both of these techniques cause rapid and dramatic habitat change and leave behind a uniform structure.
+Mechanical methods cannot replicate the unique conditions that grazing animals create because they pick and choose what they eat throughout the year.

-We choose to use native and traditional based breeds because we believe they are best suited to thrive on our nature reserves, where their diet will be very varied, sometimes rough and low in nutrients.
-These types of breeds are also docile so well suited to be grazing our reserves.
+We choose to use native and traditional based breeds because we believe they are best suited to thrive in our local landscapes, where their diet will be very varied, sometimes rough and low in nutrients.
+These types of breeds are also docile so well suited to be grazing reserves with visitors.

 We now have two farms, one in the North of Hampshire at College Copse Farm at Rotherwick near Hook and one in central Hampshire at Hockley Farm, on the River Itchen near Twyford.
 These farms provide essential bases that allow our experienced grazing team to look after our livestock – making sure they are happy and healthy as well as delivering the conservation grazing that creates valuable spaces for wildlife.